sweeneychris/TheiaSfM/docs/source/sfm.rst

 overall pipeline consists of several steps.
 First, we extract features (SIFT is the default).
 Then, we perform two-view matching and geometric verification to obtain relative poses between image pairs and create a :class:`ViewGraph`.
-Next, we perform global pose estimation with gloabl SfM.
+Next, we perform global pose estimation with global SfM.
 Global SfM is different from incremental SfM in that it considers the entire view graph at the same time instead of incrementally adding more and more images to the :class:`Reconstruction`.
 Global SfM methods have been proven to be very fast